BritishPandaChick/codeacademy-html-website/README.md

-# codeacademy-html-website
+# Codeacademy HTML Website
 HTML website project from Codeacademy HTML &amp; CSS section.
+Made with HTML &amp; CSS.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from Codeacademy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Codeacademy